fkaduk/kobodeck/README.md

    parsed.

-Finally, note that some of those settings are hardcoded in the `wallabako-run` wrapper script and therefore cannot be overriden in the configuration file.
+Finally, note that some of those settings are hardcoded in the `wallabako-run` wrapper script and therefore cannot be overridden in the configuration file.
 Those are:

 | Flag      | Value                             |